 Location: 9807 Gulf Drive, Anna Maria, FL 34216

 You can’t leave Anna Maria Island without stopping at Ginny’s and Jane E’s Cafe Bakery and Store.
-I love this unique funky store and cafe with its gooey cinnamon rolls and delicious scones – and I am not the only one who loves these, as they quickly sell out in the morning!
+I love this unique, funky store and cafe with its gooey cinnamon rolls and delicious scones.
+However, you’ll have to get there early as these treats tend to sell out quickly in the morning!

 But don’t worry if you don’t make it for one of their cinnamon rolls; they also serve breakfast and lunch, including quiches, sandwiches, salads, and soups.
 Their cheddar melt sandwich is so tasty with its cheesy goodness.

 And as soon as you walk into the cafe, you are immediately greeted with many fun goodies and souvenirs you can take back home.
-My favorite is the artwork and handcrafted items they display from local artists, including incredible paintings of landmarks around AMI.
-They even have a book wall that you can choose from for purchase.
+Personally, I love their collection of artwork and handcrafted items made by local artists, including incredible paintings of landmarks around AMI.
+They even have a book wall where you can choose from various books for purchase.

-Palma Sola Bay is one of the few places where you can legally ride horses on the beach in Florida.
-While I didn’t have this unique experience during our stay, it is one of the most popular things to do near Anna Maria Island if you love horses!
-If you want this memorable experience or check this item off your bucket list, you can check out these horseback riding companies for pricing and additional information: The Real BeachHorses and C Ponies.
+Palma Sola Bay is one of the few places in Florida where you can legally ride horses on the beach.
+Although I missed this unique experience during this stay, it is one of the most popular things to do near Anna Maria Island if you are fond of horses!

 Location: 5312 Holmes Blvd. #B, Holmes Beach, FL 34217

-But you will want to book a reservation for The Doctor’s Office by calling them as it is a popular place to visit for residents and tourists.
-Unfortunately, I made the mistake of not booking a reservation in advance; therefore, we could not enjoy our drinks inside, but we took our “Painkillers” to go.
+To avoid disappointment, booking a reservation for The Doctor’s Office online or by phone is best since it’s a popular destination for locals and tourists.
+Unfortunately, I made the mistake of not booking beforehand, so we could not enjoy our drinks inside.
+However, we were able to purchase our “Painkillers” to go.

 Location: 2351 Gulf Drive South, Bradenton Beach, FL 34217

-If you enjoy taking a nature trail, you’ll want to add Leffis Key Preserve to your list of things to do on Anna Maria Island.
-The preserve is Anna Maria’s Island’s only nature preserve, and here you can walk on trails and boardwalks through a mangrove forest.
-You can even walk up a small hill to get an incredible panoramic view of Sarasota Bay and the Gulf of Mexico.
-While Leffis Key Preserve is small, you’ll see lots of plants and wildlife that make this a fun nature-filled hike!
+If you love exploring nature, you must add Leffis Key Preserve to your list of things to do on Anna Maria Island.
+This is the only nature preserve on the island and offers a unique opportunity to walk through a mangrove forest on trails and boardwalks.
+You can even climb up a small hill to take in a panoramic view of Sarasota Bay and the Gulf of Mexico.
+Although the preserve is small, it is filled with various flora and fauna, making it a fun and exciting nature hike!

 When Should You Visit Anna Maria Island?

-When visiting Anna Maria Island, locals informed us that May, November, and December are great months to visit since it is generally not as crowded except during holidays, right before and after.
-If you want fewer crowds, try to go while the kids are back in school.
+According to the locals, May, November, and December are ideal months to visit Anna Maria Island since it’s generally less crowded, except during holidays, right before and after.
+If you’re on a solo or a romantic getaway and looking for fewer crowds, try to plan your trip while the kids are back in school.

 Getting Around the Island